-Key Campaign Dates 2018
+Key Campaign Dates 2019

-- February 20 Registration Opens - Register here.
-April 26 Munger Games Kickoff Event - Register your trivia team when you register for the campaign.
-May 1 First day of the Campaign Family & Friends Volunteer Day - Kids 5 years and older May 5 May 12 Bar Association Volunteer Day - Link to flyer Family & Friends Volunteer Day - Kids 5 years and older May 19 June 2 Last day of the Campaign All financial and food donations must be received by the Food Bank to be included in award tallies June 8 - TBD Awards Ceremony date to be determined
+March 14 Registration Opens - Register at http://support.lafoodbank.org/fftb2019registration.
+April 25 Munger Games Kickoff Event - Register your trivia team when you register for the campaign.
+May 1 First day of the Campaign May 4 Family & Friends Volunteer Day - Kids 5 years and older May 11 Bar Association Volunteer Day May 18 Family & Friends Volunteer Day - Kids 5 years and older June 1 Last day of the Campaign June 7 All financial and food donations must be received by the Food Bank to be included in award tallies June 27 Awards Ceremony- tentative date